-E6 In addition to the general reporting requirements specified in condition E20, the Proponent must, within 24 hours, notify the Secretary, EPA and NSW Health of any recordings above the limits specified in conditions E2, E3 and E4.
+E8 In addition to the general reporting requirements specified in condition E23, the Proponent must notify the Secretary, EPA and NSW Health of any recordings above the limits specified in conditions E4, E5 and E6 within 24 hours of the recorded event.
 The notification must detail the nature of the event, the concentration or visibility levels that occurred, the duration of the event, and the measures employed to minimise the concentration levels and/or improve the visibility levels.

-Upon receipt of this notification, the Secretary must consider the circumstances of the event, including:
+This notification must provide details of the circumstances of the event, including:

-- (a) the nature of the event, including any details relating to the cause; - (b) the duration of the event; - (c) the extent and severity of the event; and - (d) the frequency of the event, including whether an event with the same or similar circumstances has occurred previously.
+- (a) the nature and location of the event, including any details relating to the cause; - (b) the duration of the event; - (c) the extent and severity of the event; - (d) the measures employed to minimise the concentration levels, and measures to improve visibility levels in the event that visibility levels were above the specified limit; and - (e) the frequency of the event, including whether an event with the same or similar circumstances has occurred previously.

-Based on consideration of the circumstances of the event, the Secretary may request the Proponent to prepare a Tunnel Air Quality Management Systems Effectiveness Report, in accordance with condition E7.
+Based on consideration of the circumstances of the event, the Secretary may request the Proponent to prepare a Tunnel Air Quality Management Systems Effectiveness Report, in accordance with condition E9.

-- E7 Within 20 working days of any request by the Secretary under condition E6 the Proponent must prepare and submit to the Secretary a Tunnel Air Quality Management Systems Effectiveness Report on the overall system performance and cause and major contributor of any exceedances, detailing the following: - (a) the overall performance and concentration levels in the tunnel for the preceding six month period (or since commencement of operation, where the SSI has operated for under six months), including average and maximum levels and time periods; - (b) details of any instances throughout the operation of the SSI where pollutant concentration levels in the tunnel have exceeded the limits specified in conditions E2, E3 and E4; and - (c) consideration of improvements to the tunnel air quality management system.
+- E9 Within 20 working days of any request by the Secretary under condition E8, the Proponent must prepare and submit to the Secretary a Tunnel Air Quality Management Systems Effectiveness Report on the overall system performance and cause and major contributor of any exceedances, including: - (a) the overall performance and concentration levels in the tunnel for the preceding six month period (or since commencement of operation, where the SSI has operated for under six months), including average and maximum levels and time periods; - (b) details of any instances throughout the operation of the SSI where pollutant concentration levels in the tunnel have exceeded the limits specified in conditions E4, E5 and E6; and - (c) consideration of improvements to the tunnel air quality management system.

-The Tunnel Air Quality Management Systems Effectiveness Report is to be prepared by the Proponent and reviewed by a suitably qualified and experienced independent specialist(s).
-The Secretary must approve the independent specialist /organisation.
+The Tunnel Air Quality Management Systems Effectiveness Report is to be prepared by the Proponent and reviewed by a suitably qualified and experienced independent specialist(s) whose appointment has been approved by the Secretary.